Len Scott: New Zealand selection v England

 The 1932 Devonport season for Scott was relatively quiet.
 He missed their first 5 games and did not reappear until round 6 on 11 June against Ponsonby.
 There was no reason given for his absence with the New Zealand Herald merely stating that "L. Scott made a reappearance for Devonport and showed all his speed".
 He played in 3 more matches for Devonport before the club season took a break as rep sides began to play in anticipation of the touring England side which was arriving in July.
 Scott uncharacteristically failed to score in any of the 4 matches he had played for Devonport.
-Nonetheless he was still selected for the Auckland side to play South Auckland (northern Waikato) on July 16.
+Nonetheless he was still selected for the Auckland side to play South Auckland (northern Waikato) on 16 July.
 The selection was notable for Bert Cooke the famous All Black being included to make his debut at five eighth after only having recently switched codes.
 Auckland won the match 29-13 with Scott scoring a try after "Brisbane sent to Cooke, to Scott, the last named racing round [most likely Wally] Tittleton at fullback to score behind the posts.
-Wally's brother George Tittleton was also playing on the wing and would later be Scott's team mate in a 1936 test against England.
+Wally's brother George Tittleton was also playing on the wing and would later be Scott's teammate in a 1936 test against England.
 In the second half Scott was involved in a "fine passing" movement with Brisbane, Cooke, and Davidson but "Scott held on just a fraction too long before returning to Davidson, and a great scoring chance was lost".
-Scott's performance was impressive enough for the sole selector, Thomas McClymont (more commonly known as "Scotty", to pick him in the North Island side to play the South Island on July 23.
-The Auckland Star said that "Len Scott, the Devonport flyer is lucky, but, as past performances have proved, he has the right temperament for big play, otherwise Davidson might have been retained.
+Scott's performance was impressive enough for the sole selector, Thomas McClymont (more commonly known as "Scotty", to pick him in the North Island side to play the South Island on 23 July.
+The Auckland Star said that "Len Scott, the Devonport flyer is lucky, but, as past performances have proved, he has the right temperament for big play, otherwise Davidson might have been retained."
 He was joined in the three-quarters by Claude List on the other wing, and Cooke at centre.
 Before a crowd of 15,000 at Carlaw Park the three of them had a field day in a 27-18 win when they scored all 7 of the North Island sides tries.
 Scott and Cooke scored 3 each while List also scored once.
 He missed a try early in the match after trying to take a pass from Cooke one handed with a clear run in.
 Scott's first came after backline passing saw McIntyre move the ball "to Brisbane, to Cooke, to Scott, who went across at the corner" to make the score 9-6 to the South Island.
 The next try was similar with Scott again on the end of passing from Brisbane and Cooke leaving Scott with "a clear run across".
 The conversion gave the North Island a 13-9 lead.
 The third try for Scott once again came after backline passing involving the same players though this time Scott had "to race around Harrison" before he could score.
 Towards the end of the game he returned to favour to Cooke when he passed back infield to him allowing Cooke to cross for a try.
 Despite Scott being described as taking "every opportunity to score" the Auckland Star suggested that he "was uncertain".
 He was however picked for the first test by selectors T.A.
 McClymont (Auckland), Archie Ferguson (Auckland), and J Sanders (Christchurch).